Five More Minutes (Scotty McCreery song): Content

 McCreery wrote the song with Monty Criswell and Frank Rogers after the death of his grandfather in 2015.
 He told The Boot that Criswell provided the central idea of wanting to spend "five more minutes" with a loved one.

 Critical reception

-The song received universal acclaim.
+The song received positive reviews.
 Cillea Houghton of Taste of Country reviewed the single favorably, stating that "the young singer adds a bit of poignancy to country radio that's dominated by tailgates and beer drinking.
 McCreery's relatable lyrics, coupled with a radio-perfect melody, make "Five More Minutes" a song that fans are sure to gravitate to."

 Billboard ranked "Five More Minutes" as the third-best country song of 2018, calling it "a declaration of independence from an artist who matured from a blue-chip prospect to a power player."